pudly/schmopera-hugo/content/articles/a-grand-night-out-at-vancouver-operas-turandot.md

 ---
-title: A grand night out at Vancouver Opera's Turandot
+title: "A grand night out at Vancouver Opera&#039;s Turandot"
 ---

 [Vancouver Opera](/scene/companies/vancouver-opera/)'s inaugural performance for the 2017-18 season is Puccini's [*Turandot*](https://www.vancouveropera.ca/Turandot).
 In an epic launch which will hopefully be setting the tone for the rest of the season, this production is grand on a scale you could only see in opera, an absolutely sumptuous feast for the eyes from beginning to end.